akhabibullina/nodejs-media-test/README.md

-# Test application that delivers MP3 file and runs on nodejs
+# nodejs-media-test

+Test application that delivers MP3 file and runs on nodejs.
 A server doing simple task: giving the media file on GET request.

 Deps usage: